The Tironui Music Trust is funded solely by private donations from approximately 30 individuals and two Charitable Trusts.

 Tironui sponsorship suggestions

-Over the next 5 years student numbers will grow by 50 per year – funding dependent, potentially taking our numbers to around 700 in 2021.
+Currently student numbers are growing by 50 per year – funding dependent, potentially taking our numbers to around 700 in 2021.

 This will increase our operating costs by $60,000 per year over the period for which we need an increase in charitable contributions.